Do you think Google Shopping is just for online shops?

 You will be able to see how many times users in London clicked for directions vs users in Manchester, for example.

 Measure Store Visit Conversions

-Store Visit Conversions let you track the impact that online advertising campaigns on AdWords had on foot traffic in your physical stores.
+Store Visit Conversions let you track the impact that online advertising campaigns on Google Ads had on foot traffic in your physical stores.
 Thanks to mobile localization data and machine learning, Google is able to tell how many users who clicked on your ads actually visited one of your stores.

-In order to be able to see store visit conversions in your AdWords account, you need to ask your Google representative to check your eligibility and set them up for you.
+In order to be able to see store visit conversions in your Google Ads account, you need to ask your Google representative to check your eligibility and set them up for you.